 It is not known whether eflornithine topical passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Vaniqa is not approved for use by anyone younger than 12 years old.

 How should I use Vaniqa?

-Store this medicine at room temperature away from moisture and heat.
-Do not allow the medication to freeze.
+Store at room temperature away from moisture and heat.
+Do not allow the medicine to freeze.

 What happens if I miss a dose?